dsxz19-2/Music_Player/README.md

 # Music_Player
 Easy way to play music (work in progress, also will be implemented into JARVIS but also works as a standalone app).
 It was surprisingly diffecult to get working correctly (or maybe I'm just bad who knows).
 I started working on it before break and left it for a while when I came back I completely forgot what I was doing lol.
 Got it working eventually tho.
+Make sure to add your music into the "W Music" folder.

 ## Controles
 ```